chrismwendt/logfind/README.md

 # Logfind: find where log messages come from in source code

-Logfind takes a log or error message and a directory to search in, and prints out all the strings and template strings that could emit that message:
+Logfind takes a log or error message and a directory to search in, and prints out all the strings and template strings that could have emitted that message.

+It's syntax-aware (using [tree-sitter](https://tree-sitter.github.io/tree-sitter/)), recognizes string interpolation, etc.

 ```
 $ logfind \